Tobijudah/Tobijudah/README.md

 Welcome homo sapien.
-17, Front End 🔺
+17, Front End 🔻
 Browse through my projects and feel free to contribute or fork any that catches your interest.
+Stars are appreciated.

  ◾ React, Typescript, SCSS
- ◾ Stars are highly appreciated
  ◾ Learning 3D and Animation on the web
  ◾ Looking to collaborate on Creative & Interactive websites
  ◾ Contributor [**@remotion**](https://github.com/JonnyBurger/remotion/)